In my spare time, I enjoy writing about parenting, productivity, and home improvement.

 Some Emotional Considerations to Think About

 When money and family are involved, emotions can run high.
 Communication is therefore crucial, as is a degree of trust and integrity.
-There will always be ups and downs, but providing everyone talks, listens, and refrains from being judgmental over how people might be feeling, you can maintain a strong and healthy grandparent-parent-grandchild relationship.
+There will always be ups and downs, but providing everyone talks, listens, and refrains from being judgmental, you can maintain a strong and healthy grandparent-parent-grandchild relationship.

 The advice of grandparents should be valued and fielded with an open mind, however, final decisions should ultimately be made by parents.
 Grandparents need to respect this—but parents too need to respect that staying “opinion-free” is no easy task.
 Respect each other at all times and you can ensure a positive action such as financial help can stay positive.